CS-5/creek/README.md

-# Creek Live
+# Creek

-Creek live is a Livestreaming/VOD platform powered by Cloudflare Stream, Pages, and Workers.
+Creek is a Livestreaming/VOD platform powered by Cloudflare Stream, Pages, and Workers.
 It is intended for high-skill, low-budget teams who are looking for an alternative to YouTube/Vimeo/Restream/Facebook.

 ## Next.js